 Incorporation of SWCNTs into the self-assembled hydrogel network: The pyrene-based amphiphilic dipeptide moiety has been weighed for 3 mg and then 1 mL of 1 (M) NaOH has been added.
-Then the total solution has been sonicated for 30 s and subjected to heat very gently keeping the temperature of the sonicator kept at about 50 °C. A measured amount of pristine SWCNTs has been added to this gelator solution in hot condition and subjected to sonicate keeping the temperature of the bath water at about 50 °C. After 30 minutes of sonication, the total mixture has been heated in a hot plate to get clear black colored solution and subjected to colored so hydrogel.
+Then the total solution has been sonicated for 30 s and subjected to heat very gently keeping the temperature of the sonicator kept at about 50 °C. A measured amount of pristine SWCNTs has been added to this gelator solution in hot condition and subjected to sonicate keeping the temperature of the bath water at about 50 °C. After 30 minutes of sonication, the total mixture has been heated in a hot plate to get clear black colored solution and subjected to cool at room temperature to get a black colored hydrogel.
 The SWCNTs incorporated hydrogel has been characterized by using FE-SEM, rheology and Raman spectroscopic analysis.
 The optimum concentration of SWCNTs is 0.075 % w/v that can be dispersed as well as incorporated into the hydrogel.